Climate and Average Weather Year Round in Wilmington North Carolina, United States

 The muggier period of the year lasts for 5.1 months, from May 11 to October 14, during which time the comfort level is muggy, oppressive, or miserable at least 24% of the time.
-The muggiest day of the year is July 23, with muggy conditions 95% of the time.
+The month with the most muggy days in Wilmington is July, with 28.7 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.